CikA-triX/cybersecurity-home-lab/secure-small-office-network/READ.md

 ## 2 · MY INDIVIDUAL CONTRIBUTION

 - Designed the full network topology and zone architecture
-- Configured the Cisco ASA 5506-X firewall — interfaces, security levels, NAT
+- Configured the Cisco ASA 5506-X firewall: interfaces, security levels, NAT
 - Wrote all five ACL rules from scratch and applied them to the correct interfaces
 - Conducted port scanning (before and after hardening)
-- Ran the threat simulation — attacker vs. staff network
+- Ran the threat simulation - attacker vs. staff network
 - Captured and analysed packet traffic in Simulation Mode
-- Hardened the DMZ web server — disabled FTP, removed default credentials
+- Hardened the DMZ web server - disabled FTP, removed default credentials
 - Verified all ACL rules using live hit counters from the ASA CLI
 - Produced the full project report and presentation slides